'... Famous Last Words: No More Crises'

 "Would I say there will never, ever be another financial crisis?"
 Federal Reserve Chair Janet Yellen said at a London conference last week.
 "You know probably that would be going too far, but I do think we're much safer, and I hope it will not be in our lifetimes, and I don't believe it will be."

-- Barron's 7/1/2017
+- Barron's, 7/1/2017

 I am not certain about the context of this quote (it was probably an answer to a question from her audience), but I will speculate that Chairman Yellen was speaking of a financial crisis a la 2008/2009.
 Why?
 Because existential meltdowns like that (i.e., 1929) are generational in nature as opposed to garden variety collapses that anyone who has been around the market for a while has become accustomed to.
 Some version of '08-'09 will happen again, guaranteed, but they generally take a long time - decades maybe - to bubble up.
 Over the years, people will always forget the hard lessons learned from the last debacle, greed will trump common sense, and the finance crowd will create a new way to blow up the economy... usually based on the overextension of credit.
 It is the way of the world.